thanpolas/Practice/principles-of-code-quality.md

 Rule of thumb: anything that can save miliseconds in the effort of reading and understanding something, is a decision towards the good direction.

+## Verification

+Your work, needs to be verified.
+Code is complicated and as we all know, full of errors and bugs.
+When you deliver your work, you have to somehow provide evidence that what you've built, works.
+The best way to do that is through automated testing.

+While testing and testable code is also a major chapter of maintainability, it is so huge it deserves to be its own principle.
+Tested code gives more confidence to engineers.
+They can maintain a codebase and perform refactorings with the safety net of a complete test suite, which will prevent them from breaking existing functionality.

+Automated testing and verification is not something abstract, it has concrete footing in computer science.
+The least you can do to measure your performance on that front is to monitor your "test coverage".
+Just search for test coverage tools and libraries for your particular stack and make sure to integrate them in your pipeline.

+And talking about pipelines, a fully automated build, test and deployment pipeline is a requirement for any healthy codebase.
+It solves a lot of questions in regards to how the organization does operations.
+It saves the entire team time and ofcourse protects from breaking code entering production.

+Aside from science, there is an art to testing, and it can only be developed through constant practice and application.
+I will close with my favorite line on the subjecT:

+> Untested code, is legacy code from the moment it is written.
+And noone wants to deal with legacy code.

 ## Scalability

-Scalability is about having processes, documentation and operations that allow for rapid scalability of the engineering team.
+Scalability is about having processes, documentation and operations that allow for rapid scalability of the codebase and the engineering team.
 This does involve code writting but also goes far beyond that.
 In regards to coding, the best practices towards that goal have already been established by Eric Evands in his book [Domain Driven Design][ddd].
 A rule of thumb would be to make sure your business units are sufficiently decoupled and prepared to become a stand-alone micro-service in a moments notice.

 A more practical way to illustrate this, is the following, typical directory structure...